 Ensure the first responder(s) has taken the following actions.
 Note: Do not obtain the briefing in the presence of family, friends, and/or witnesses.

 - Searched the home

-2. If not already activated, decide if circumstances meet the protocol for activation of an AMBER Alert and/or other immediate community notification systems.
+2. If not already activated, decide if circumstances meet the protocol for activation of an AMBER Alert and/or other immediate public alerting systems.

 The U.S. Department of Justice recommends the following criteria for AMBER Alert programs: